 - Why does Andean civilization receive less attention in most history textbooks than Mesopotamia or the Nile Valley civilizations?
 What implicit message does it send to students to exclude the Andes from a list of cradles of civilization?

-The Andes are one of the world’s cradles of civilization – where civilization as we know it was literally invented without the benefit of copying the example of some other nearby settled society.
+The Andes are one of the world’s cradles of civilization – where settled, agriculturally based society as we know it was literally invented without the benefit of copying the example of some other nearby settled society.
 The earliest evidence of agriculture in the Andean region dates to around 4700 BCE, and, not far away in modern Peru, the earliest city in the Americas, today called Norte Chico, emerged around 3200 BCE.
 It is in places such as Norte Chico or Tiwanaku where inhabitants domesticated animals such as the llama and the guinea pig, built cities, created sophisticated art and religions, developed techniques for making pottery and using metals, and evolved complex social structures involving specialized labor and class systems.

-The Andes is one of only six or so places in the world where all of these developments have arisen independently, without significant borrowing from neighboring cultures.
+The Andes is one of only six or so known places in the world where all of these developments have arisen independently, without significant borrowing from neighboring cultures.
 Here, prehistoric Andean peoples domesticated crops such as quinoa and the potato, and animals such as the llama, alpaca, and guinea pig.
 These ancient peoples developed systems for documenting and transmitting information, such as the quipu.
 They devised techniques that allowed for the construction of incredible structures – palaces, temples, fortresses, granaries, and roads – built from megalithic stones weighing many multiple tons, all without reliance on cement or mortar, or for that matter beasts of burden – which did not exist in the Americas – to help move them into place.
 Where Europeans relied on wood for the creation of bridges and boats, these high-altitude peoples had few trees, so devised similar technologies from local reeds and grasses.
 Even the Inca’s religion incorporated aspects of beliefs that originated in these prehistoric times.